Christmas Magic: 6 Fun and Healthy Snack Ideas to Wow Your Kids

 The beauty with these ornaments is you can decorate them with whatever ingredients you have on hand.
 I went the veggie route but you could also do more of a trail mix and top with nuts, dried fruit, cheerios, etc. Let your pantry be your guide!
 It would be fun to set out several ingredients and invite your kids to decorate their "ornaments" with the toppings they'd like on their crackers!

-- Bell peppers and cucumbers cut into very thin strips
+- 1 bell pepper, cut into very thin strips

 - Spread the dip onto the crackers.